jeff-miller/sormula/readme.txt

-To add a database for testing, see src/tests/add new database.txt
+To add a database for testing, see add-database.txt